promisegrid/paper-ism/README.md

 ## The Role of the ISM Kernel in State Transitions

 The ISM kernel acts as the agent making promises about state transitions.
 It provides the runtime environment for functions (f1, f2, etc.) but retains control over their behavior.
-The kernel promises to execute functions according to the tuple it signs.

 This separation ensures that individual functions (f1, f2, etc.) cannot make promises about their own behavior or the behavior of the system.
 Allowing functions to make promises would violate Promise Theory, as only the kernel (the controlling agent) can guarantee outcomes related to state transitions.